KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/an-advanced-approach-to-komodos-antara-framework.md

 In the prerequisite material the reader was encouraged to first learn the basics of blockchain technology and the Bitcoin protocol.
 The book, [Mastering Bitcoin](https://github.com/bitcoinbook/bitcoinbook), provides a preliminary discussion, as does [the Komodo whitepaper.](https://komodoplatform.com/whitepaper)

 A key concept in these texts is the unspent transaction, or utxo.
-For a brief reminder on the nature of a utxo, read [this post on the Komodo blog regarding utxos.](https://komodoplatform.com/whats-utxo/)
+For a brief reminder on the nature of a utxo, read [this post on the Komodo blog.](https://komodoplatform.com/whats-utxo/)

 Observe the data structure of a utxo.